kevintarus/CubeDash/README.md

 # CubeDash
 My Unity3D project of a simple level-based minigame.
 This is my first game made with Unity as I continue becoming more familiar with the game engine.
 There are only 3 short levels.
+Learnt it from Brackeys on youtube.
 Don't expect it to be good since I'm still a beginner :)

 PLAY HERE : https://play.unity.com/mg/other/webgl-builds-170220